 Before or After School tutoring will

 be provided for at-risk students

 based on CAASPP and/or common

 assessment results.
 Priority will be

 given to SWD, Homeless/Foster,

 and English Learners's.
 Clubs and

 other after school opportunities for

 homework help and tutoring will be

 provided through the district.

 English Language newcomers

 and/or beginners will be provided

 with additional language

 development support on

 Wednesdays after school.
 Saturday

 school days will be provided for

 SWD, Homeless/Foster and English

 Learners to receive intervention

 services.
 Fall STAR data as well as

 intervention team data will be used

 to place these students on the list.

 Attendance will be monitored and

 progress will be monitored via

 Winter STAR testing results.
 Spring

 STAR and CAASPP data will be

 used to evaluate the program for

 effectiveness.

+Saturday school opportunities for

+English Learners will be provided.

+They will be selected to attend

+Saturday school based on last years

+ELPI.
+We will prioritize the students

+who regressed or showed no

+improvement.
+Specific ELD

+strategies will be taught around the

+four domains (Speaking, Listening,

+Reading and Writing) ELPAC scores

+will be used as a measure to see if

+students improved.

 We will begin a partnership with

 Solution Tree to provide

 Professional Development and

 collaboration time for teachers,

 TOSA's, and Administrator to

 improve our PLC practices, learn to

 properly analyze data, and create

 rigorous assessments aligned to the

 claims and targets which will help

 our students improve on STAR,

 ELPAC and CAASPP exams.

 Professional Development will be

 provided and substitutes will be used

 to relieve teachers to attend training.

 SMART Goal Data, STAR Results,

-and Grade Level Plans will be used
+and Grade Level ELA and Math

+Action Plans will be used to analyze

-to analyze effectiveness of this
+the effectiveness of this action.

-action.

 Substitues will be provided for

 General Education and Special

 Education teachers to collaborate

 around student articulation and IEP

+around student articulation and IEP

 goals.
-In addition, TK-1st grade

-teachers will be provided with

-teachers will be provided with substitutes to test their own English
+In addition, TK-1st grade teachers will be provided with

+•

 substitutes to test their own English

-substitutes to test their own English Learners.
+Learners.
 Additional time will be paid

-substitutes to test their own English Learners.
-Additional time will be paid for these teachers to do the

-substitutes to test their own English Learners.
-Additional time will be paid for these teachers to do the calibration necessary to be able to

-substitutes to test their own English Learners.
-Additional time will be paid for these teachers to do the
+for these teachers to do the

-substitutes to test their own English Learners.
-Additional time will be paid for these teachers to do the calibration necessary to be able to
+calibration necessary to be able to

-substitutes to test their own English Learners.
-Additional time will be paid for these teachers to do the calibration necessary to be able to give the ELPAC exam.
-This actions effectiveness will be monitored with

-substitutes to test their own English Learners.
-Additional time will be paid for these teachers to do the calibration necessary to be able to give the ELPAC exam.
-This actions effectiveness will be monitored with student ELPAC growth as compared

-substitutes to test their own English Learners.
-Additional time will be paid for these teachers to do the calibration necessary to be able to give the ELPAC exam.
-This actions effectiveness will be monitored with
+give the ELPAC exam.
+This actions

+effectiveness will be monitored with

+student ELPAC growth as compared

+to prior years data or beginning of

+the year data.